excellarateinc/voyage-api-java/readme_docs/SECURITY.md

 X-XSS-Protection: 1; mode=block
 ```

-The default setting from Spring Security is to enable X-XSS-Protection by returning a value of `1`, and then instructing the web browser with `mode=block` to not render the page if it detects a XSS attack.
+The default setting from Spring Security is to [enable X-XSS-Protection](http://docs.spring.io/spring-security/site/docs/current/reference/html/headers.html#headers-xss-protection) by returning a value of `1`, and then instructing the web browser with `mode=block` to not render the page if it detects a XSS attack.

+##### Validate Incoming Data
+When request data comes into the app, it's important that the header and parameter values are validated against what is expected within the app.
+Be quick to reject invalid data with an error message to the user explaining what happened.

+> NOTE: Do NOT echo back in the error message the failed data as this might create a XSS vulnerability.

+Use [Spring Validation framework](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/validation.html) following examples like [validation of an input form](https://spring.io/guides/gs/validating-form-input/) to apply annotations to domain object properties to enforce field nullability, size range, type, minimum value, maximum value, and more.
+Utilize the [@Pattern](http://stackoverflow.com/questions/17481029/pattern-for-alphanumeric-string-bean-validation) validator to create your own custom validation.

+For reference validation within this API, see `/src/main/groovy/voyage/security/user/User.groovy`.

 :arrow_up: [Back to Top](#table-of-contents)